TerryLoc/positive-affirmation-colour-wheel/README.md

 #### [LOGO](#logo)

 The logo was created with the help of [deep AI](https://deepai.org/machine-learning-model/text2img) image generator.
-I wanted the user to be greeted with a grounding picture as their first impression of of the site.
+I wanted the user to be greeted with a grounding picture as their first impression of the site.
 The colour tones and tree give the calming grounding feeling I was looking for.
-My goal is to make the user have trust in the site, and I am confident that the logo will set that tone.
+My goal is to make the user have trust in the site and I am confident that the logo will set that tone.

 <img src="assets/images/btm-logo.webp" width='200px'>